 - Falls Prevention Workbook and video, 2006

-A full-time faculty member since 2013, Professor Jeanne Csuy is an assistant professor in the Physical Therapist Assistant program at Hodges University.
+Professor Jeanne Csuy is an adjunct faculty member in the Physical Therapist Assistant program at Hodges University.
 Csuy is also a physical therapist with multiple years of clinical experience.

 With a longstanding career in physical therapy, her professional work experience includes serving as the staff therapist, director of physical therapy and rehabilitation coordinator at Cedar Haven Rehabilitation Center from 1986-1992; district physical therapist for Antigo School District; rehabilitation services manager to Eastview Medical and Rehabilitation Center in Wisconsin; and physical therapist with Lee Health Systems.